-Lost gas for samples (i.e., the gas lost from the sample from the time it was drilled, brought to the surface, to the time it was canistered) are normally determined using the direct method (Kissel and others, 1975; also see McLennan and others, 1995, p.
+Lost gas for samples (i.e., the gas lost from the sample from the time it was drilled, brought to the surface, to the time it was canistered) were determined using the direct method (Kissel and others, 1975; also see McLennan and others, 1995, p.
 6.1-6.14) in which the cumulative gas evolved is plotted against the square root of elapsed time.
 Time zero is assumed to be the moment that the rock is cut and its cuttings circulated off bottom.
-Lost gas, however, had to be inferred for the samples collected from this well because no desorption apparatus was on site when those samples were collected.
-The procedure used to infer lost gas for these samples is outlined in the section below on Lost Gas.